rcfgroup/headfake/README.md

 It builds upon some of the ideas in [pydbgen](https://github.com/tirthajyoti/pydbgen) and improves on it with support for a number of additional features including statistically distributed random values; dependent fields and custom fields.

-## Why would I use HEADFAKE?
+## Why would I use Headfake?
-HEADFAKE makes it simple and straightforward to generate fake or test data.
+Headfake makes it simple and straightforward to generate fake or test data.
 It has a number of features which make this easier:

 * Support for shareable template-based config or direct Python implementation to setup and perform the data generation.